 In October 2020, the Company became party to a license agreement (the "ImmunoGen License Agreement") with Immunogen, Inc. ("ImmunoGen"), under which the Company obtained an exclusive, sublicensable, worldwide license to certain patents and other intellectual property rights to develop, manufacture, and commercialize certain products for non-oncology and non-radiopharmaceutical indications.
 In consideration for rights granted by ImmunoGen, the Company is obligated to make certain future development milestone payments of up to \$ 48.0 million upon the achievement of specified clinical and regulatory milestones.
-In December 2021, the Company paid a \$2.5 million milestone payment to ImmunoGen upon the submission of an investigational new drug ("IND") application for VRDN-001 with the FDA.
-In May 2022, the Company paid a \$3.0 million milestone payment to ImmunoGen related to the first patient dosed in the clinical trial for VRDN-001.
-In December 2022, the Company recorded \$10.0 million as research and development expense related to a milestone owed to ImmunoGen related to the first patient dosed in a pivotal clinical trial for VRDN-001, amount which was paid in January 2023 and which was included in accounts payable in the consolidated balance sheet as of December 31, 2022.
-Additionally, if the Company successfully commercializes any product candidate subject to the ImmunoGen License Agreement, it is responsible for royalty payments equal to a percentage in the mid-single digits of net sales and commercial milestone payments of up to \$95.0 million.
+In December 2021, the Company paid a \$ 2.5 million milestone payment to ImmunoGen upon the submission of an investigational new drug ("IND") application for veligrotug with the FDA.
+In May 2022, the Company paid a \$ 3.0 million milestone payment to ImmunoGen related to the first patient dosed in the clinical trial for veligrotug.
+In December 2022, the Company recorded \$ 10.0 million as research and development expense related to a milestone owed to ImmunoGen related to the first patient dosed in a pivotal clinical trial for veligrotug, amount which was paid in January 2023.
+Additionally, if the Company successfully commercializes any product candidate subject to the ImmunoGen License Agreement, it is responsible for royalty payments equal to a percentage in the mid-single digits of net sales and commercial milestone payments of up to \$ 95.0 million.
 The Company is obligated to make any such royalty payments on a product-by-product and country-by-country basis from the first commercial sale of a specified product in each country until the later of (i) the expiration of the last patent claim subject to the ImmunoGen License Agreement in such country, (ii) the expiration of any applicable regulatory exclusivity obtained for each product in such country, or (iii) the 12th anniversary of the date of the first commercial sale of such product in such country.
+On February 12, 2024, AbbVie Inc. acquired ImmunoGen.
+The terms of the ImmunoGen License Agreement did not change as a result of this acquisition.